benjaminion/upgrading-ethereum-book/src/book.md

 Serialisation is used for three main purposes on the beacon chain.
 1. Consensus: if you and I each have information in a data structure, such as the beacon state, how can we know if our data structures are the same or not?
 Serialisation allows us to answer this question, as long as all clients use the same method.
 Note that this is also bound up with [Merkleization](/part2/building_blocks/merkleization).
 2. Peer-to-peer communication: we need to exchange data structures over the Internet, such as attestations and blocks.
 We can't transmit structured data as-is, it must be serialised for transmission and deserialised at the other end.
 All clients must use the same p2p serialisation, but it doesn't need to be the same as the consensus serialisation.
 3. Similarly, data structures need to be serialised for users accessing a beacon node's API.
 Clients are free to choose their own API serialisation.
-For example, the Prysm client has [an API](https://docs.prylabs.network/docs/how-prysm-works/prysm-public-api/) that uses [Protocol Buffers](https://developers.google.com/protocol-buffers) (which is being deprecated now that we have agreed a [common API format](https://github.com/ethereum/beacon-APIs)).
+For example, the Prysm client has [an API](https://docs.prylabs.network/docs/how-prysm-works/prysm-public-api/) that uses [Protocol Buffers](https://developers.google.com/protocol-buffers) (which is being deprecated now that we have agreed a [common API format](https://github.com/ethereum/beacon-APIs) that uses both SSZ and JSON).

 In addition, data must be serialised before being written to disk.
 Each client is free to do this internally however they wish.